My Sinus Story

 Or large amounts of sugar are eaten, candida will overgrow--this is called candidiasis--and will cause toxins to flow into the blood stream.
 Among the symptoms of candidiasis, for some people, is the production of phlegm.
 Thus, if your phlegm problem does not react positively to the remedies suggested here you should check for candidiasis.

-Antibiotics
+Antibiotics for phlegm

 When a bacterial sinus infection has set in and phlegm and other symptoms are present antibiotics are often used to get rid of it.
 The medical profession is, on the other hand, showing concern about the over use of antibiotics.
 The reasons: their effect on the stomach and intestinal flora and the loss of their efficacy.
 The answer to this may be: the use of natural remedies and prevention.
 Nevertheless, sometimes antibiotics are needed to prevent an infection from lingering on, for example: